Danling County

 Danling County (丹棱县 (Dānlíng Xiàn)) is a county of central Sichuan Province, China.
 It is under the administration of Meishan City, with the seat located 33 km west of downtown Meishan and 48 km east of Ya'an.
 Danling, originally known as Qile Prefecture, was named after the gliding bird-shaped red edge of the Chiya Mountain (赤崖山) in the north of the Prefecture.

+Administrative divisions

+Danling County comprises 4 towns and 1 township: